The immersive experience!

 11/01/2012

 It's time now to change web components to the current HTML5 standard.
-Our new web viewer runs immediately on all current browsers, without requiring any plugins like Java, Flash, Silverlight, or WebGL!
+Our new web viewer runs immediately on all current browsers, without requiring any plugins like Java, Flash, or Silverlight!

 Like the predecessor, the Panorado Applet, it is free of charge on private websites.